oscbyspro/Ultimathnum/README.md

 <details>
 <summary>
-Here's the real version that we call in all, or most, of our sequence tests...
+Here's the actual implementation that we call in all, or most, of our tests...
 </summary>

 ```swift